 ARTHUR F. RYAN, 70, has been a Director of the Company since January 2003.
 In 2008, Mr. Ryan retired as the Chairman of the Board of Prudential Financial, Inc., one of the largest diversified financial institutions in the world.
 He served as Chief Executive Officer of Prudential until December 2007.
 Prior to joining Prudential in December 1994, Mr. Ryan served as President and Chief Operating Officer of Chase Manhattan Bank since 1990.
 Mr. Ryan managed Chase's worldwide retail bank between 1984 and 1990.
 Mr. Ryan is a non-executive director of the Royal Bank of Scotland Group plc.
-Mr. Ryan's substantial leadership experience as a chief executive officer of leading companies in the banking and insurance industries, and his extensive business experience as a director.
+Mr. Ryan's substantial leadership experience as a chief executive officer of leading companies in the banking and insurance industries, and his extensive business experience and financial expertise, led the board to conclude that Mr. Ryan should serve as a director.